OleHolmNielsen/Slurm_tools/InfiniBand/README.md

 ```
 lspci | grep Ethernet
 ```
-Check for the presence of any RDMA devices by the command:
+Check for the presence of any RDMA devices by the commands:
 ```
 rdma link show
 ibstatus